serenagrl/ansible-kubernetes/README.md

 > [!NOTE]
 > Detail documentation [here](https://docs.ansible.com/ansible/latest/os_guide/windows_winrm.html).

+### 4. Optional: Configure Playbooks to Use WinRM With Certificates

+It is recommended to use certificates to connect to WinRM from your playbooks.
+Follow these [steps](docs/configure-winrm-certs.md), to enable certificates in WinRM.

+### 5. Testing WinRM Connectivity

-Run the `test-winrm-connection.yaml` playbook to verify your winrm connection.
+Run the `test-winrm-connection.yaml` playbook to verify the winrm connection.
 ```bash
 ansible-playbook test-winrm-connection.yaml
 ```

-You should get something similar to the following result when success:
+You should get something similar to the following result if success:
 ```bash
 PLAY [Test WinRM Connection] *******************************************************************************************